The Australian Children’s Theatre Foundation

 Joan Rayner established the Australian Children’s Theatre Foundation (ACTF) to keep alive the aims of the Australian Children’s Theatre.

-• To foster love and understanding between people of different countries and cultures; and
+• to foster understanding between people of different countries and cultures, including the telling of Indigenous stories

 The Work of the ACTF

-The ACTF is a proud partner of Regional Arts Victoria’s Arts & Education program and supports schools across Victoria to access to the program.
+The ACTF is a proud partner of Regional Arts Victoria’s Creative Learning program and supports schools across Victoria to access to the program.
 The Foundation provides subsidies of up to 75% for schools affected by low socio-economic circumstances; remoteness; high numbers of students for whom English is not their first language; bushfire or other disaster; and schools with specific learning needs.
-To see if your school is eligible please complete a 2023 Arts & Education Program Booking Enquiry form here.
+To see if your school is eligible contact the Creative Learning team at Regional Arts Victoria.

 ACTF plays a key role in the development of the Theatre for Young Audiences sector in Victoria by offering a bi-annual $20,000 Commission for the development of a new work, as well as a newly created bi-annual $20,000 Fellowship which will support the development of an artists’ artistic practice.